 The werewolves provided the religious education and magic.
 The werebears were the healers.

-The priests of Thor were initiated in a great pit in the earth.
+The priests of Thor were initiated in a great pit on a high hill.
 They were symbolically struck on the head with the battle hammer.
 A second blow brought you back to life.

 When the farmers in Limburg (in the south of the Netherlands) ran into distress and were forced to work in the coal mines, a parody of the old faith in Thór revived.
-They called themselves goat riders.
+They called themselves Buckriders.